-GEG283 Sustainable Land Management Credits: 10 Session: 2023/24 September-January Pre-requisite Modules: Co-requisite Modules: Lecturer(s): Dr E Urbanek, Prof SH Doerr Format: lectures, workshops, field visits Contact Hours will be delivered through a blend of live activities online and on-campus, and may include, for example, lectures, seminars, practical sessions and Academic Mentoring sessions.
+GEG283 Sustainable Land Management

+Credits: 10 Session: 2023/24 September-January

+Pre-requisite Modules: Co-requisite Modules:

+Lecturer(s): Dr E Urbanek, Prof SH Doerr

+Format: lectures, workshops, field visits

+Contact Hours will be delivered through a blend of live activities online and on-campus, and may include, for example, lectures, seminars, practical sessions and Academic Mentoring

+sessions.

 Delivery Method: All Programmes will employ a blended approach to delivery using the Canvas Digital Learning Platform for live and self-directed online activity, with live and self-directed on-campus activities each week.
 Students may also have the opportunity to engage with online versions of sessions delivered on-campus The module will be taught, but will include some practical aspects and field visit.
-Module Aims: Sustainable Land Management course focuses on the understanding and maintaining of environmental values of LAND and SOIL for food production, water quality, flood defence and climate regulation To understand the Sustainable Land Management the basic understanding of SOIL properties functions will be introduced followed by the main threads and challenges to soil health connected with climate change and incorrect land management.
-Case studies of Sustainable Land Management in agriculture, fi prevention and mitigation, peatland restoration and land remediation will be showcased and discussed.
+Module Aims: Sustainable Land Management course focuses on the understanding and maintaining of the environmental values of LAND and SOIL for food production, water quality, flood defence and climate regulation.
+To understand the Sustainable Land Management the basic understanding of SOIL properties, functions will be introduced followed by the main threads and challenges to soil health connected with climate change and incorrect land management.
+Case studies of Sustainable Land Management in agriculture, fire prevention and mitigation, peatland restoration and land remediation will be showcased and discussed.
 The module will contain a series of lectures, workshops and field visit.
 Students are recommended to sign up to the GEG277 Environmental Research Methods - Soil, but the knowledge from the GEG277 sessions are not essential to complete the module.
-Module Content: 1 (2hrs) Sustainable land management, soil functions 2 (2hrs) Soil components, soil formation, soil classification 3 (2hrs) Soil hydrology; 4 (2hrs) Greenhouse gas emissions from land, Carbon and Nitrogen cycle; 5 (2hrs) Climate change adaptation and mitigation 6 (2hrs) Land degradation and global challenges 7 (2+4hrs) Sustainable land management - agriculture + Field visit to sustainable farm 8 (2hrs) Fire prevention and mitigation 9 (2hrs) Land reclamation, peatland restoration Intended Learning Outcomes: On successfully completing this module, students will be able to: - Understand main soil properties and processes occurring in healthy and degraded soils; - Describe the main land-related challenges and suggest mitigation strategies to improve soil health and functioning of land: - Recommend sustainable solutions for prevention and mitigation of soil problems related to land mismanagement and climate change Assessment: Online Multiple Choice Questions (10%) Examination (70%) Online Multiple Choice Questions (10%) Online Multiple Choice Questions (10%) Assessment Description: 3 x MCQ tests (10% each) following each learning block Moderation approach to main assessment: Moderation by sampling of the cohort Assessment Feedback: Written feedback on exam Failure Redemntion: Exam resit Additional Notael Dolivery of both teaching and appearant will be blanded including live and ask Additional Notes: Delivery of both teaching and assessment will be blended including live and self- Available to visiting and exchange students.
+Module Content: 1 (2hrs) Sustainable land management, soil functions 2 (2hrs) Soil components, soil formation, soil classification 3 (2hrs) Soil hydrology; - 4 (2hrs) Greenhouse gas emissions from land, Carbon and Nitrogen cycle; - 5 (2hrs) Climate change adaptation and mitigation - 6 (2hrs) Land degradation and global challenges - 7 (2+4hrs) Sustainable land management agriculture + Field visit to sustainable farm - 8 (2hrs) Fire prevention and mitigation - 9 (2hrs) Land reclamation, peatland restoration Intended Learning Outcomes: On successfully completing this module, students will be able to: - Understand main soil properties and processes occurring in healthy and degraded soils; - Understand and describe key soil functions and ecosystem services: - Describe the main land-related challenges and suggest mitigation strategies to improve soil health and functioning of land; - Recommend sustainable solutions for prevention and mitigation of soil problems related to land mismanagement and climate change.
+Assessment: Online Multiple Choice Questions (10%) Examination (70%) Online Multiple Choice Questions (10%) Online Multiple Choice Questions (10%) Assessment Description: 3 x MCQ tests (10% each) following each learning block 1 x Essay exam (70%) Moderation approach to main assessment: Moderation by sampling of the cohort Assessment Feedback: Written feedback on exam.

+Failure Redemption: Exam resit

+Additional Notes: Delivery of both teaching and assessment will be blended including live and self-directed activities online and on-campus.

+Available to visiting and exchange students.